jimminycricket42/School-Notes/Physical Sciences/Physics/Waves/Electromagnetic Spectrum.md

 Ultra violet radiation is what causes sunburn.
 It is invisible and full of [[Energy]].
 It can Ionise some particles due to the amount of [[Energy]] it has.

 ### X-rays
-X-rays are released when particles are hit by high-speed [[Atomic Structure|electrons]].
+X-rays are released when particles are hit by high-speed [[Atoms|electrons]].
 They can penetrate the soft tissues of the human body, and even be used to kill some forms of cancer.

 ### Gamma Rays
 Gamma rays are more penetrating than x-rays, and they come from the transformations that occur within the nuclei of radioactive materials.